gauthamsunjay/cs640/README.md

-# cs640
+# CS640

-This respository contains programming assignments for the course Introduction to Computer Networks taken during the Fall of 2017 at the University of Wisconsin-Madison.
+This repository contains programming assignments for the course Introduction to Computer Networks taken during the Fall of 2017 at the University of Wisconsin-Madison.

 # Learning Switch - Programming Assignment 1